AdamBoley/Project-Beergate/README.md

 This worked, and allowed me to login to the Django backend without issue.
 The code above appears to override the need to provide a CSRF token when performing actions from this workspace.
 This may present a vulnerability, as a CSRF token is Django's way of protecting sites against malicious users, and the code in settings.py overrides that.

-This ceased to be an issue when I downgraded to Django 3.2
+This ceased to be an issue when I downgraded to Django 3.2, so the code was removed.
+This note exists should purely to document the issue should it recur.

 <hr>

+### Object List bug

 When attempting to render an BeerReview database entry, I initially could not get a Bootstrap card holding the various fields to display.
 I thought that this may have been a problem with my views.
 Where the Django Blog uses a status field to mark a post as either draft or published, I am merely using an approved field, and then filtering posts to display by the boolean value in the approved field.
 Removing this stipulation did not work.

 I then viewed the index.html page in the Dev Tools and found that the card was not even rendering, and that the code was stopping at the Templating Language For Loop.
 I had been using for `beer_review in beer_review_list`.
 I then consulted the [Django documentation on class-based views](https://docs.djangoproject.com/en/4.1/topics/class-based-views/generic-display/), and found that their example code uses `for publisher in object_list`.
 I followed their pattern and changed `beer_review_list` to `object_list`.
 This worked, and the index page displayed the test beer review that I had made in the database.

 <hr>

+### Username bug

 When adding the code to allow a user to post a comment on a beer_review_single page, I encountered a ValueError - `Cannot assign "<username>": "Comment.author" must be a "User" instance`.